Endangered Species ConservationFaculty-Led | Ecology & Conservation Zimbabwe

-With poaching rampant in much of Southern and East Africa, the nation of Zimbabwe has seen some remarkable successes in conserving a number of Africa’s most endangered species.
-Researchers on the ground are pioneering in the areas of anti poaching, breeding and reintroduction into the wild programs.
+Despite the fact that poaching is rampant in much of Southern and East Africa, the nation of Zimbabwe has seen some remarkable successes in conserving a number of Africa’s most endangered species.
+Research in anti-poaching, breeding, and reintroduction into the wild programs is ongoing and the incredible diversity in wildlife allows students to gain a broad understanding of wildlife conservation practices.

 Dr Norman Monks